Click to apply online for teaching position.

 Family Style Dining at Puxico Head Start

 Head Start encourages the role of parents as their child's first and most important teachers.
 Programs build relationships with families that support positive parent-child relationships, family well-being, and connections to peers and community.
-Head Start began as a program for preschoolers.
-The DAEOC Head Start program has sixteen Head Start Centers located in Dunklin, New Madrid, Mississippi, Pemiscot, Scott, and Stoddard counties.
+Head Start began as a program for preschoolers but now includes Early Head Start.

-Head Start Center Based Option
+Head Start Preschool:

 • Class sizes serve 17 children, with a staff/child ratio of 2.5 to 17.